Episode 119

 This isn’t a different standard, it’s the higher standard.

 Welcome to the Higher Standard Podcast, where we give you ultra-premium, unfiltered truth when it comes to building your wealth and curating the lifestyle of your dreams.
-Your host; Chris Naghibi is here to help you distill the immense amount of information and disinformation out there on the interwebs and give you the opportunity to choose a higher standard for yourself.
+Your hosts; Chris Naghibi and Saied Omar here to help you distill the immense amount of information and disinformation out there on the interwebs and give you the opportunity to choose a higher standard for yourself.
 Sit back, relax your mind and get ready for a different kind of podcast where we elevate your baseline with crispy high-resolution audio.
 This isn't a different standard.
 It's the higher standard.

 About your host